-These LEA or school-wide actions are designed to address these specific needs and help achieve the goal of improving attendance, chronic absenteeism, and school climate which will be reflected by increased attendance rates, and decreased chronic absenteeism rates.
+These LEA or school-wide actions are designed to address these specific needs and help achieve the goal of improving attendance, chronic absenteeism, and school climate which will be reflected by increased attendance rates, and decreased chronic absenteeism rates:

-School Counselor

-Implementation of PBIS
+- School Counselor - Implementation of PBIS

-AmeriCorps Mentor
+- AmeriCorps Mentor

-Anti-bullying training
+- Anti-bullying training

-Supplemental School Safety
+- Supplemental School Safety

-Professional development for classified staff
+- Professional development for classified staff

-Additional student supervision
+- Additional student supervision

-Attendance Initiative/ Pick up students from home when not ill
+- Attendance Initiative/ Pick up students from home when not ill

-Extracurricular activities and career learning opportunities
+- Extracurricular activities and career learning opportunities

-Transportation for after school activities
+- Transportation for after school activities

-Opportunities to visit college campuses
+- Opportunities to visit college campuses

-Goal #3 The District Will Increase and Expand Parent Training and Engagement Services Specifically Aimed to Increase Parent/Family Engagement.
+Goal 3: The District Will Increase and Expand Parent Training and Engagement Services Specifically Aimed to Increase Parent/Family Engagement.

 The district continues to work on addressing parents and students needs to increase parent participation and engagement as parent participation continues to be low.
-Based on educational partner feedback from parents there is a need for additional support in the areas of parent resources and training to strengthen students' learning at home.
+Based on educational partner feedback from parents there is a need for additional support in the areas of parent resources and training to strengthen students' learning at home and to educate the families on the importance of regular school attendance.